 Healthcare services are subject to many regulations.
 For example, pharmacy services are regulated by state and federal laws, and radiology services are highly regulated because of the handling and disposal of radioactive materials.
 Entry into the healthcare sector is also heavily regulated.
-Examples of such regulation include licensure, CON, and rate-setting and review programs.
+Examples of such regulation include licensure, certificate of need (CON), and rate setting and review programs.

 States require licensure of certain healthcare providers in an effort to protect the health, safety, and welfare of the public.
 Licensure regulations establish minimum standards that must be met to provide a service.
-Many types of providers are licensed, including entire facilities (e.g., hospitals, nursing homes) and individuals (e.g., physicians, dentists, nurses, even some managers).
+Many types of providers are licensed, including entire facilities (e.g., hospitals and nursing homes) and individuals (e.g., physicians, dentists, nurses, even some managers).